 Don’t get caught in this trap.

 Spend the time to get your on-page SEO right.
-If you’re struggling – use this on-page SEO checklist to help.
+If you’re struggling, feel free to use:

 You will be surprised how much of a difference it will make to your rankings.